Milan-Lamsal/News-App/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Made with ❤️ by Milan Lamsal

 ## 👏 Acknowledgements